Lumpenproletariat: Definition

 The American Heritage Dictionary of the English Language defines it as "the lowest stratum of the proletariat.
 Used originally in Marxist theory to describe those members of the proletariat, especially criminals, vagrants, and the unemployed, who lacked awareness of their collective interest as an oppressed class."
 In modern usage, it is commonly defined to include the chronically unemployed, the homeless, and career criminals.
-The Communist Party USA website defines it as follows:

 In English translations of Marx and Engels, lumpenproletariat has sometimes been rendered as "social scum", "dangerous classes", "ragamuffin", and "ragged-proletariat".
 It has been described by some scholars and theorists, as well as the Soviet nomenclature, as a declassed (déclassé) group.
 The term "underclass" is considered to be the modern synonym of lumpenproleteriat.
 Scholars note its negative connotations.
 Economist Richard McGahey, writing for the New York Times in 1982, noted that it is one of the older terms in a "long line of labels that stigmatize poor people for their poverty by focusing exclusively on individual characteristics."
 He listed the following synonyms: "underclass", "undeserving poor", and "culture of poverty".
 Another synonym is "riff-raff".
 The word is used in some languages as a pejorative.
 In English it may be used in an informal disapproving manner to "describe people who are not clever or well educated, and who are not interested in changing or improving their situation."